Gateway is funded by the Tertiary Education Commission, there are strict conditions around the programme delivery in Schools.

 How to apply

-Students are recommended to choose the Careers Passport subject as an option for 2021.
+Students are recommended to choose the Careers Passport subject as an option.
 The students who are interested in work experience will be given the opportunity to be involved in this programme.

 Prior to a work placement, students need to demonstrate to the Gateway Coordinator: